Netflix Movie About Manhattan Couple Moving To Hudson Valley Debuts

 But in the end, the movie is really about the couple's relationship and how they handle the secrets of their own.

-Filming for the movie took place in locations throughout the region, including Millerton, Red Hook, Kingston, Pine Plains, the Town of Ulster, and Rhinebeck.
+Filming for the movie took place in locations throughout the region, including Millerton, Red Hook, Kingston, Pine Plains, and Rhinebeck, in Dutchess County, and the Town of Ulster in Ulster County.

 Locals will of course recognize views of the Hudson River, and the historic Red Church in Tivoli as well as the Red Hook Library.